joereynolds/mr-grabby/README.md

 # Why?

-Because I don't like your bloated website.
+Because I don't like bloated websites :(

 ## Why not an RSS feed?